 In the 1990s and 2000s, there were major recalls of dry cat food by different manufacturers due to mold contamination of grain ingredients.
 Some fungal toxins are hazardous; more than 120 cats have died due to contaminated cat food.

 Look Out For Vague Ingredients

-With so many brands on the market that are offering cat foods, two names always stand out, especially for average consumers – Iams cat food and Purina cat food.
-Both companies would offer quality meals that are effective and ideal for the needs of your cats.
+The two pet food brands offer quality meals that are effective and ideal for the needs of your cats.
 However, comparing them would be helpful to know the right one for you.

 Iams Cat Food Brand Overview